Η company security firm Avast today released free decrypters to recover files encrypted by AtomSilo, Babuk and LockFile ransomware.

 "Both AtomSilo ransomware and LockFile are similar and except for minor differences, this application covers both." he says Avast on her blog.

-Avast reported that they were able to crack the encryption system of the ransomware and create the decryptor using information shared by Jiří Vinopal, a security researcher at RE-CERT, who tweeted earlier this month that he had discovered a way to break AtomSilo's encryption and had already built a proof-of-concept decrypter.
+Avast reported that they were able to crack the encryption system of the ransomware and create the decryptor using shared by Jiří Vinopal, a security researcher at RE-CERT, who tweeted earlier this month that he had discovered a way to break AtomSilo's encryption and had already built a proof-of-concept decrypter.

 On the other hand, the decoder for Babuk is coming in a separate application.